Carter's Little Liver Pills: Ingredients

-The active ingredient was changed when the product was renamed in 1959, to be the laxative bisacodyl; the original active ingredients were purported to be 1/4 gr of aloe and 0.062 gr podophyllum resin.
+The active ingredient was changed to the laxative bisacodyl when the product was renamed in 1959; the original active ingredients were purported to be 1/4 gr of aloe and 0.062 gr of podophyllum resin.

 History

 Carter's trademark was a black crow.
 By 1880 the business was incorporated as Carter Products.
 The pills were touted to cure headache, constipation, dyspepsia, and biliousness.
-In the late 19th century, they were marketed in the UK by American businessman John Morgan Richards.
+In the late 19th century, they were marketed in the UK by the American businessman John Morgan Richards.

-Carter's Little Liver Pills predated the other available forms of bisacodyl and was a very popular and heavily advertised patent medicine up until the 1960s, spawning a common saying (with variants) in the first half of the 20th century: "He/She has more _________ than Carter has Little Liver Pills".
+Carter's Little Liver Pills predated the other available forms of bisacodyl and was a very popular and heavily advertised patent medicine up until the 1960s, spawning a common saying (with variants) in the first half of the 20th century: "He/She has more [whatever things] than Carter has Little Liver Pills".
 In 1951 the Federal Trade Commission required the company to change the name to "Carter's Little Pills", since "liver" in the name was deceptive.